-'Unprecedented disaster': 15m waves, 3 deaths confirmed in Tonga tsunami
+'Unprecedented disaster': 15m waves, three deaths confirmed in Tonga tsunami

 Navy ships from New Zealand supplying aid and essential equipment to Tonga are expected to stay there for about 10 days.

 The vessels left for the island kingdom yesterday, despite there being no official request from the Tongan Government for help.
+It takes three days to travel to the island nation.

 Minister of Defence Peeni Henare said officials there had given permission for crews from New Zealand to arrive.